Bluetooth Mesh: Light dimmer and scene selector

 • Build the sample for one board that contains the nRF21540 FEM, such as nrf21540dk/nrf52840.

-• Provide nRF21540 FEM capabilities by using a shield, for example the Developing with the nRF21540 EK shield that is available in the nRF Connect SDK.
-In this case, build the project for a board connected to the shield you are using with an appropriate variable included in the build command, for example SHIELD=nrf21540ek.
+• Provide nRF21540 FEM capabilities by using a shield, for example the nRF21540 EK shield that is available in the nRF Connect SDK.
+In this case, build the project for a board connected to the shield you are using with an appropriate variable included in the build command, for example -DSHIELD=nrf21540ek.
 This variable instructs the build system to append the appropriate devicetree overlay file.

-See nRF Connect for VS Code extension pack documentation for more information.
+See How to work with build configurations in the nRF Connect for VS Code extension documentation for more information.

 Each of these options adds the description of the nRF21540 FEM to the devicetree.
 See Developing with Front-End Modules for more information about FEM in the nRF Connect SDK.